PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   indexed owner, classifies every direct and post-adapter Concat input, permits only a bounded proven NHWC branch interior, and preserves the original local NCHW Concat contract through one revalidated transaction.
+- the current checkpoint moves unquantized pseudo-Swish passthrough to an indexed owner, proves all Logistic/Mul/post-alias slots, preserves an optional legacy transposed boundary with the pre-permutation, and eliminates mutation of shared post-permutation constants.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain